 I was making out with her as part of a “Trainer for the Morning” program that the aquarium offers and in which my wife had enrolled me as a Christmas gift.
 For the program, a group of up to three people shadow New England Aquarium trainers around behind the scenes, interacting with various animals and in general just seeing what it’s like on the other side of the tanks (lots of plumbing, in case you want the short of it).

 For our day, we had exactly three people.
 Myself, my wife (who always seems to buy me presents that she also gets to enjoy), and a nine-year-old boy named Tyler whose mother had enrolled him in the program as a birthday present.
 It came as no surprise to me that I shared a wish list in common with a nine-year-old boy.
-My presents always seem to skew toward that age range.

 Standing in the lobby of the aquarium at 8:30 in the morning, our “Guest of the New England Aquarium” stickers freshly slapped onto our coats, I wasn’t sure what to expect.
 My wife and I had already postponed our original reservation date due to sub-freezing temperatures because, well, we didn’t want our subs to freeze.
-And since the seal tank, which is a big part of the experience, is outdoors and roofless, it was definitely a reasonable consideration and not just random pansyness.
-Although I have been doctor-diagnosed with that, as well.
+And since the seal tank, which is a big part of the experience, is outdoors and roofless, it was a reasonable consideration and not just random pansyness, although I have been doctor-diagnosed with that, as well.

 The trainer introduced herself as Belinda, and she gave us a quick rundown of our schedule for the morning.
 Every program is different, depending on which animals drew the short straw that day for amusing humans.
 The exception to that is the seals, who are agenda perennials and, I guess, suckers for attention.

-And first on our own agenda was to feed and interact with those seals.
+First on our own agenda was to feed and interact with those seals.
 We were taken straight out to them, which was nice...no easing us in, no boring videos, no overly cautious training sessions.
 Just straight to seals...which is my newest phrase for getting right into something (“We didn’t even wait for the rest our party to arrive at the restaurant, we just went straight to seals and ordered dinner.”).
 I guess I’m going to need your help for that one to catch on.

 We followed Belinda through a back hallway, waited while she affixed a couple of buckets of raw fish and squid to her belt in a way that seemed to communicate that it was more of a fashion statement for her than a practical arrangement, and then exited out onto a rocky ledge inside the seal tank.